PranjaliD11/Customer_Booking_Prediction/README.md

 ✅ **Random Forest outperformed Logistic Regression** with an accuracy of **87%**.

 ## 📝 Next Steps
 🔹 Fine-tune hyperparameters for further improvements.
-🔹 Experiment with other classification models like XGBoost.
 🔹 Feature selection to enhance model interpretability.

 ---